How do I manage my email during a hosting transfer?

 What's the solution?

 Most mail programs (including Mozilla Thunderbird, Apple Mail and Outlook) let you create multiple "accounts" to read mail from different servers, allowing you to read email on two servers at once.
 You can use this feature to read mail at the other hosting company and at Tiger Technologies during the changeover.
-If you do this, you won't miss any mail: your email program will be reading messages that arrive at either server.
+If you do this, you won't miss or lose any mail: your email program will be reading messages that arrive at either server.

 What if the other hosting company doesn't allow me to read email after I start the transfer?